A Celiac’s Gluten Free Guide to Greece

 “Wait,” I said, “pastry dough?
 Made from wheat flour?”

-Sheepish recognition slowly dawned on his face.
+Sheepish recognition dawned on his face.
 “Ah, yes.
 But you didn’t say pastry dough?
 You said wheat flour…?”

 Well, that explained everything.